Trusted-Execution/.github/profile/ask_an_expert.md

 ### General SGX Questions
 - Question:  Is the TCS signed?
 Specifically, is the TCS.OENTRY (Offset in enclave to which control is transferred on EENTER relative to the base of the enclave.) signed?
-- Answer:  At least in `sgx_hello`, the TCS is definately signed.
+- Answer:  The TCS is definately signed.
+Intel specifically designed SGX enclaves to have controlled entry points to prevent ROP attacks.

 ### Intel
 - What is Intel's roadmap for SGX?